instana/python-sensor/INSTALLATION.md

+# Overview

+Once the Instana python package is installed and available to the Python application, it can be actived via environment variable (without any code changes) or done manually.
+See below for details.

+To install the Python sensor:

+    pip install instana

+or to alternatively update an existing installation:

+    pip install -U instana

 # Automated

 The Instana package sensor can be enabled without any code modifications.
 To do this, set the following environment variable for your Python application: